-The results presented in Table 4.9 indicate exceedances above the NML for Receivers R1 and R2.
+The results presented in Table 4.8 indicate possible exceedances above the NML for Receivers R1 and R2.
 The exceedance at Receiver R1 is mainly due to the construction of the South Solar Plant, which was initially identified as exceeding the NML in the Wellington South Solar Plant's noise and vibration assessment [ref: TJ643-01F01 Report (r5), dated 24 November 2017].
 The construction of the North Solar Plant is the main contributor to the exceedance at Receiver R2, which has been identified in Section 4.3.
-Therefore, the predicted cumulative noise impact from the construction of both solar plants does not identify any new exceedances at nearby affected receivers.

-For the cumulative construction noise levels of the North Solar Plant's eastern easement and the South Solar Plant construction works, Receivers R1 and R14 exceed the NML.
-The exceedance at Receiver R1 is only due to the construction works from the South Solar Plant, while the exceedance at R14 only occurs when the three (3) noisiest plant and equipment are operating at the closest proximity to the receiver from each work site.
+For the cumulative construction noise levels of the North Solar Plant's proposed easement and the South Solar Plant construction works, Receivers R1 and R14 exceed the NML.
+The exceedance at Receiver R1 is only due to the construction works from the South Solar Plant, while the construction of the proposed easement leads to an exceedance at Receiver R14.